 GP surgeries are working under increasing pressure, and have to prioritise the services they can provide.
 We no longer offer a full travel service.
 The NHS has a very comprehensive web-site, giving the information you need to identify any vaccines advised for trips abroad, and ensure that you stay as healthy as possible.
-This can be found at:

 The following vaccinations are still free of charge on the NHS;